leeboardtools/mimon/UIDesignNotes.md

 - AccountRegister
     - Auto-complete
-    - Set Split for new transaction row to a better default value.
-Maybe display no value when not editing.
     - Need to handle multiple splits for the same account.
     - Add confirmation of modifying the quantities of a reconciled split.